 Add, remove, and rearrange pages in a PDF.

 Rotate PDF pages that were scanned at the wrong orientation.

 Encrypt PDFs so they can’t be opened, edited, printed, or copied from.

 Josh Centers is the managing editor of TidBITS and a freelance writer who has written for Macworld, the Magazine, Boing Boing, and the Sweethome.
-He has been featured on Daring Fireball, the Loop, TUAW, and Scientific American, and is a frequent guest on MacVoices and the Tech Night Owl.
+He has been featured on Daring Fireball, the Loop, TUAW, and Scientific American, and is a frequent guest on MacVoices.
 He lives in Tennessee with his wife, Hannah, and their two children.

 Adam C. Engst is the publisher of TidBITS and the TidBITS Content Network.
 He has written numerous technical books, including Take Control of Preview and the best-selling Internet Starter Kit series, and many magazine articles—thanks to Contributing Editor positions at MacUser, MacWEEK, and Macworld.
 He has been turned into an action figure.

 Although nearly three years have passed since the initial publication of this book, Preview itself hasn’t seen any major changes—it’s still the app you know and love.
 Most of what has changed came with the release of macOS 10.14 Mojave and is related Mojave’s new Continuity Camera and screenshot features.

 Unfortunately, we’re sorry to report that, although Apple updated Preview to incorporate Mojave’s new capabilities, the company also introduced quite a few bugs and unwelcome changes, such as the Contact Sheet view displaying thumbnails as squares that squish the aspect ratio of the images or PDF pages they represent.
 We’ve called out such infelicities wherever possible so if you have trouble with Preview, you can verify that it’s Preview’s fault, not yours.